Mathh19/Mathh19/README.md

 My name is Matheus and have 21y.

 - I am studying to be a web developer for about 1y
-- I’m currently learning front-end with React and Next but in the future i want to study more in depth about the backend with Node.
+- I’m currently learning front-end with React and Nextjs but in the future i want to study more in depth about the backend with Node.
 - I like about gamedev and sometimes in my spare time I study about.